Five-Year Financial Forecast

 This Five-Year Financial Forecast is not a budget, nor a proposed plan.
 The Five-Year Financial Forecast sets the stage for the upcoming budget process and is a tool in facilitating both the Town Council and Town Manager in establishing priorities and allocating resources appropriately.

-For more information regarding the Five-year Financial Forecast, budget assumptions, and budget sensitivity please see the Staff Report and Attachments from Item 12 of the February 19, 2019 Town Council meeting.
+For more information regarding the Five-year Financial Forecast, budget assumptions, and budget sensitivity please see the staff report and attachments for Item #6: Operating and Capital Budgets of the May 19, 2020 Town Council meeting.